 - the doctor is concerned about the placenta not working correctly;

 - contractions haven’t started on their own despite the waters breaking;

-- something may be wrong with the baby, such as a change in heart rate, movement in the womb or growth; or
+- something may be wrong with the baby, such as a change in heart rate, growth rate or movement in the womb; or

 - the mother is more than 41 weeks pregnant.